 An English organization that specializes in paranormal investigations.
 Their site includes stories and anecdotes of people’s encounters with ghosts and ghostly phenomena.

-AN INTERVIEW WITH EVA IBBOTSON
+A CONVERSATION WITH EVA IBBOTSON

 Magical beings are central to many of your books.
 Have you always been interested in the supernatural?